-Start Your Own LGBTQ+ Book or Film Discussion Group
+Start Your Own Book or Film Discussion Group

 I’m happy to have helped facilitate the organization of two dozen LGBTQ+ Literature and Film discussion groups, during the early years of this site.
 Groups were begun in Canada and the US, Latin America, the UK, Europe, and Australia.

-- Basically, get the word out through friends and members of other groups that you belong to.
-Of course, use social media: Facebook Instagram, Twitter, et al.
+- Get the word out through friends and members of other groups that you belong to.
+Also use social media:, such as Facebook Instagram, Twitter, etc.

-- Decide among interested people what schedule works for them.
-Best to keep the same day and time each month.
-Consider major holidays when making the schedule.
+- Decide among interested people what schedule works best.
+Try to keep the same day and time each month, while taking holidays into account.

 - Will you meet online, or in-person?
 Or some combination of both?